JdoubleG/JdoubleG.github.io/README.md

 This is my personal website Version 1.0
 =======================================

-This website is designed with a functional minimalisitic design that is intended to retain stylish form while not sacrificing functionality.
+This website is designed with a functional minimalistic design that is intended to retain stylish form while not sacrificing functionality.

-A note on the images used to facilitate links to external websites: these images were taken from the Twitter profiles of each of the companies and modified by me in photoshop to fit the color scheme of my website.
+A note on the images used to facilitate links to external websites: these images were taken from the Twitter profiles of each of the companies and modified by me to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

 ## As of 1/1/2018 (v1.0):